zevlg/telega.el/README.md

 even if message has been sent by blocked user.  `telega.el` has client side message filtering feature implemented.
-Ignoring messages can be done via installing special functions into `telega-chat-pre-message-hook` which could mark message as ignored, for example, to ignore messages from particular user with id=12345 you could add next code:
+Ignoring messages can be done via installing special functions into `telega-chat-pre-message-hook` which could mark message as ignored on arrival, for example, to ignore messages from particular user with id=12345 you could add next code: